w9jds/w9jds.github.io/_drafts/2015-10-5-using_lollipop_activity_transitions.md

 Note, for this walkthrough I am setting it up `windowEnterTransition` and `windowExitTransition` to have the new activity slide up from the bottom if we are preserving some elements.
 You are more than welcome to change this later.

 ##Setting up your layout elements
 So we need to let Android know what elements we want to translate to the next view.
 Starting in api 21 there is a new tag called `transitionName`.
-Now since this is api 21+, if you support lower versions you do need to make a `*-v21.xml` file for your layout.
+Again, if you support lower versions you do need to make a `*-v21.xml` file for your layout.
 Make a string value in your `strings.xml` file so you can use it in code and multiple layouts easily.
 Once you have the names, we can go into the ListView item's layout and add the `transitionName` tag to the elements we want to preserve and set them to the string values we saved.
 It should look something like this:

 {% highlight xml %}
 <LinearLayout